Azure-Samples/api-management-schema-import/README.md

 # Project Name

-This repo contains the source code for process WSDL files that contains wsdl:imports, also xsd imports and includes.
-It merges WSDL file with all those references.
+This repo contains the source code for many tools:
+* **WSDLProcessor**: Process WSDL files that contains wsdl:imports, also xsd imports and includes.
+It merges the WSDL file with all those references.
+* **XMLSchemaProcessor**: It generates an upload plan file for all the xsd files inside a folder.
+Also, It renamed xsd files to a compliant ARM resource name.
+* **PowerShell tools**:
+    * **uploadschemas.ps1**: This tool uploads the schemas (xsd files), to your Azure subscription, using the output of the XMLSchemaProcessor.
+    * **batchWsdlProcessor.ps1**: This tool iterates through a json file with all WSDL file locations and executes WSDLProcessor on them.
+Then, It uploads the WSDL files generated to your Azure subscription.
+    * **batchXmlSchemaProcessor.ps1**: This script iterates through a json file with all XML schema directories and executes XMLSchemaProcessor on them.
+Then, It uploads the generated xsd files.
 ## Features
-### WSdlProcessor
+### WSDLProcessor
 This project framework provides the following features:

 * Detect/resolve/inline all wsdl:imports